Luke-Nixon/Ark-Survival-Evolved-RCON-Player-Finder/README.md

 RCON based player finder GUI for ark survival evolved

-This program allows easy location of players on an ark survival evolved cluster using a GUI.
+This program allows location of players on an ark survival evolved cluster using a GUI.
 The program converts the in-game unreal engine coordinates returned by the extended rcon command "listallplayerpos" and converts them to readable latitude and longitude coordinates using the formulas found at: https://ark.fandom.com/wiki/Coordinates

 For this program to function, the ark server you connect to must have two pre-requistes installed.